Minimal Lagrangian connections on compact surfaces: The case of negative Euler-characteristic

-Without loosing generality we henceforth assume that the torsion-free minimal Lagrangian connection $\nabla$ on a compact oriented surface $\Sigma$ with $\chi(\Sigma)<0$ is spacelike.
+a contradiction. \end{proof} Without loosing generality we henceforth assume that the torsion-free minimal Lagrangian connection $\nabla$ on a compact oriented surface $\Sigma$ with $\chi(\Sigma)<0$ is spacelike.
 We will show that the triple $(g,\beta,C)$ defined by $\nabla$ is uniquely determined in terms of $[g]$ and $(\beta,C)$.

 Suppose $(g,\beta,C)$ with $\beta$ closed satisfy

 Let $g_0$ denote the hyperbolic metric in $[g]$ and write $g=\e^{2u}g_0$, so that